-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness shows that most students with low school connectedness and chronic absenteeism need additional focused and individualized social/emotional, health, and academic support.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness is required to ensure that students can attend school and succeed.
+The LEA's experience shows that most students with low school connectedness and chronic absenteeism need additional focused and individualized social/emotional, health, and academic support.
 In addition, educational partner feedback from parents and collaborative agencies reveals the need to decrease the unknown transfer rates for 70-day low-income students.
-These supplemental staff will facilitate collaboration among staff working with low-income students.
+Scope: Schoolwide These supplemental staff will facilitate collaboration among staff working with low-income students.
 These supports are designed to provide consistent physical and mental health care and promote attendance and a sense of connectedness for the low-income student group by strengthening interpersonal relationships, social and emotional skill development, and identifying community resources during individual and small group meetings and communication at school.
-Scope: Schoolwide This action is designed to meet the needs most associated with low-income students.
+This action is designed to meet the needs most associated with low-income students.
 However, because we expect all students to benefit from emotional support and an increased sense of connection to the school, this action is provided on an LEA-wide basis.
-1.4 Action: Behavior Support Oversight Need: Upon breaking down the Suspension Rate data for low-income students into ethnic subgroups, including low-income Hispanic and low-income African American students, low- income students with disabilities (SWD), Foster Youth, and socioeconomically disadvantaged (SED) students, the LEA conducted a needs assessment to investigate the underlying causes.
-The assessment revealed that reducing suspensions in Juvenile Court and Community Schools (JCCS) requires oversight that entails implementing strategies targeting the root causes of behavioral issues, cultivating a positive school The behavior support oversight personnel will provide on-going training to the behavior intervention staff and all staff.
+1.4 Action: Behavior Support Oversight Need: Upon breaking down the Suspension Rate data for low-income students into ethnic subgroups, including low-income Hispanic and low-income African American students, low-income students with disabilities (SWD), Foster Youth, and socioeconomically disadvantaged (SED) students, the LEA conducted a needs assessment to investigate the underlying causes.
+The assessment revealed that reducing suspensions in Juvenile Court and Community Schools (JCCS) requires oversight that entails implementing The behavior support oversight personnel will provide on-going training to the behavior intervention staff and all staff.
 This training includes alternative discipline strategies that can reduce suspension rates by equipping teachers and staff with strategies to manage classroom behavior effectively without resorting to suspension.
 In addition, cultural competency training will be provided to ensure that staff understand and respect their students' diverse backgrounds, which can improve relationships and reduce misunderstandings that may lead to disciplinary actions.
-Based on local experience, JCCS programs can create a more supportive, effective educational environment by addressing these needs through oversight and targeted interventions.
-This will reduce the need for suspensions and promote the LEA Level Reds Suspension Rate: All Students African American Low- Income African American Foster Youth Hispanic Low-Income Hispanic SED SWD Low-Income SWD Education partner feedback and input
+Based on local experience, JCCS programs can create a more supportive, effective educational LEA Level Reds Suspension Rate: All Students African American Low- Income African American Foster Youth Hispanic Low-Income Hispanic SED SWD Low-Income SWD Education partner feedback and input